| To Home Page | ![]() | ![]() |

 Typically, you have to be 65 years old or older to qualify for Medicare.
-You’ll also need to meet certain criteria such as payments into the system or disabilities in order to participate.
+You’ll also need to meet certain criteria such as having paid into the system while you worked or disabilities in order to participate.
 In some cases you can even purchase Medicare if you wouldn’t otherwise qualify.
 (This can apply to people over the age of 65 that have moved to the U.S. from a different country and haven’t built up the required credits.)

-Medicare Supplement A has the least additional coverage (and lowest price) and coverage typically gets better as the letters get larger.
-Plan F is the most comprehensive and is very popular.
+Medicare Supplements or MediGap policies have different Plans.
+(Yes, Original Medicare has Parts A-D, Medicare Supplements have Plans A thru N) Plan A has the least additional coverage (and lowest price) and coverage typically gets better as the letters get larger.
+Plan G is the most comprehensive and is very popular.

 Thanks,